 General Information on Agents and Agenting

 - Many established agents have blogs, providing a treasure trove of information right from the source.
-Some of my favorites:
+A small sampling:

-- Author Jeff Abbott explains the importance of having an agent.
+- Author Jeff Abbott explains how an agent can benefit a writer’s career.

 - Agent Jessica Faust on Bad Agents: how to recognize marginal and incompetent agents, and why they’re as bad for your career as a dishonest agent.